A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 Other contingencies

 Buyers may also add custom contingencies to the purchase agreement.
-For instance, one Washington homebuyer included a contingency that a feng shui specialist must evaluate the property to verify if the property had the right energy.
+For instance, one Washington homebuyer included a contingency that a feng shui specialist must evaluate the property to verify whether it has the right energy.

 Confirm the purchase price and closing costs responsibilities

-A purchase agreement outlines the money exchanged in the home sale.
-Review these numbers carefully before you sign:
+Beyond the buyer’s contingencies, it’s important to pay attention to the numbers in your purchase agreement.
+The contract outlines the money exchanged in the home sale.
+Review these figures carefully before you sign:

-“Right now, with multiple offers, we’re seeing a lot of buyers offer full price and then have an escalation clause that goes [$40,000] or $50,000 over the asking price,” Cummings explains, noting the fierce buyer competition in today’s market.
+Cummings recalls a time when fierce buyer competition drove aggressive escalation clauses.
+“With multiple offers, we [we]re seeing a lot of buyers offer full price and then have an escalation clause that goes [$40,000] or $50,000 over the asking price.”

 Closing costs: The purchase agreement dictates who is responsible for which closing costs.
 Closing costs include insurance premiums and fees, commissions, property taxes, and more.
 Buyers’ closing costs typically amount to 2% to 5% of the final sale price, but sellers can pay anywhere from 6% to 10%.

 Depending on your market, it’s customary for sellers and buyers to cover certain closing costs while others are up for negotiation.
-The buyer typically pays for the inspection and appraisal, for instance, while the seller covers the real estate agents’ commissions.
+The buyer typically pays for the inspection and appraisal, for instance, while the seller traditionally covers the Realtor fees.

-The closing date is also sometimes referred to as the possession date, indicating the day a buyer takes possession of a home, but the two are not always synonymous.
-According to the NAR, 1 in 4 closings experience delays, so it’s in a seller’s best interest to prepare for a hiccup or two.
+The closing date is also sometimes referred to as the possession date, indicating when the buyer takes possession of a home, but the two are not always synonymous.
+Some closings experience delays, so it’s in a seller’s best interest to prepare for a hiccup or two.

 “Buyers, of course, want possession at closing,” Cummings says, but “we try to negotiate for our sellers at least a few days to move out after the closing, in case there is an issue.”